 If all of this sounds way too complicated, simply connect your Android phone to your PC with a USB cable, open a Windows Explorer window and navigate to your phone.
 Here you will see a bunch of folders including photos, videos, music and documents.

-Just go into each folder and copy paste the stuff you want to save onto your computer for safekeeping.
+Just go into each folder and copy/paste the stuff you want to save onto your computer for safekeeping.
 This is a pretty handy thing to do even if you have other backup solutions at hand, because there's no such thing as too many backups.
+But if you want to retrieve it at a later date then you'll need to get back on your PC.